-The results are reported in Table 2, and show that at the onset of the European sovereign debt crisis, both the intensive and the extensive margin of the intrafirm transfer between a European parent and its US branches were affected as long as the parent was exposed to GIIPS debt.
+Table 2: Intensive and Extensive Margin of Intrafirm Transfers between European Parents and their US Branches parent and its US branches were affected as long as the parent was exposed to GIIPS debt.
 The probability that a US branch received an intrafirm transfer from the exposed parent increased, and the amount of the transfer also increased.
+Appendix Table C.6 illustrates the robustness of these results to different definitions of exposure.
+Appendix Table C.7 shows that, opposite to what we observe for loans, the size of the transfer increase after the crisis is not related to bank size.